Toe Sucking

 - 01Scorolli et al. (2007), Relative prevalence of different fetishes, Int.
 J. Impotence Research 19(4):432-437prevalence anchor — feet are the most common body-part fetish (~47%); toe sucking is a downstream act scaled from that base

-- 02Foot fetishism — Wikipediacross-cultural history of foot/toe eroticism, the Ramachandran cortical-adjacency hypothesis, and foot-worship context
+- 02Foot fetishism — Wikipediacross-cultural history of foot/toe eroticism, the Ramachandran somatosensory foot-genital adjacency hypothesis and its later criticism, and foot-worship context

 - 03Sarah, Duchess of York — Wikipediaidentity and 1992 separation context of the figure in the toe-sucking tabloid episode

-- 04The Duchess of York's Toe Scandal — Iconic Photos (archival summary)August 20, 1992 Daily Mirror publication of the telephoto toe-sucking photos taken in southern France; the print run sold out within hours
+- 04The Duchess of York's Toe Scandal — Iconic Photos (archival summary)August 20, 1992 Daily Mirror publication of the telephoto toe-sucking photos taken in southern France; the 3.5-million print run sold out by mid-morning

 - 05In 1992, Sarah Ferguson Was Driven From The Royal Family For A 'Toe Sucking' Photo — Marie Claireretrospective confirming the 1992 toe-sucking episode involving John Bryan and its fallout

-- 06shrimping — Urban Dictionarythe slang term 'shrimping' as a name for sucking toes for sexual gratification
+- 07shrimping — Urban Dictionarythe slang term 'shrimping' as a name for sucking toes for sexual gratification